nem035/QR-Gen/README.md

     node --harmony_destructuring path_to_qr.js

-   I recommend you create an alias `qr-gen` for the above command.
+   Probably the easiest thing is to create an alias `qr-gen` for the above command.

 - Create an image from a string.